arijit69-web/BackEnd-Development-in-JavaScript/13. Version Control with GIT/Git Starters.md

 **Commit** is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

 6. `git log` | `git --no-pager log` -> List downs all the commits of the repository.
-Every commit is actually a version,so every commit has a unique hash.
+Every commit is actually a version, so every commit has a unique hash.
 This unique Hash is actually very important to know How Git internally handles everything?
 If you want to exit out of git log prompt press `q`.

 7. `git restore <file>` -> It removes all files changes from the staging area to be committed.
 This can